isaac-mason/arancini/packages/arancini/README.md

 ### 🌎 Creating a World

 A world represents your game or simulation.
-It maintains the entities, components, queries and systems in the ECS.
+It contains entities, updates queries, and runs systems.

 ```ts
 import { World } from "arancini";